We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 In 2016 Sainsbury was offered his first movie role, as Bongo in Pork Pie, director Matt Murphy’s remake of hit film Goodbye Pork Pie.
 In 2018 he moved into a bigger role, as a calculating "paranormal blogger and alientologist" in sci-fi comedy Alien Addiction.
 He co-starred alongside Kiwi internet comedian Jimi Jackson.
 Sainsbury also co-starred in (and co-wrote) zombie comedy Dead, working with Hayden J Weal.
 Sainsbury played a stoner who can see ghosts, who helps a recently deceased police officer (Weal) catch a serial killer.

 Sainsbury has extensive behind the scenes experience.
 He has directed a number of short films and web series, including two winners of the 48Hours film contest: Time Travel Centre and Peptok.
 He reunited with many of the crew of these films for his first feature as director: horror movie Loop Track.
 Sainsbury also starred, as a tramper who starts to worry he is being watched.
-The film premiered as part of Whānau Mārama/the 2023 NZ International Film Festival.
+The film won good houses when it premiered as part of Whānau Mārama/the 2023 NZ International Film Festival.
+Sainsbury is directing a second feature, also of a darker bent: European in Aotearoa tale Foreign Body.

 Since 2017, Sainsbury has been known as the 'Snapchat Dude'.
 He uses his smartphone’s Snapchat app (and a few "cheap wigs") to manipulate his face and create a gallery of instantly amusing Kiwi characters.
 His most popular parodies are those of politicians Simon Bridges and Paula Bennett.